 As the name suggests be fit and prepared for anything.
 The guide’s fitness will be your limiting factor.
 As the guide breaks trail for you s/he will expect you to be impatiently nipping at his or her heels, eager for more.
 That gets annoying, so your guide might decide to give you a little extra group gear for your pack to keep the nipping to a minimum.
 As it nears 3 pm and you get to the bottom of what would normally be your last run, the guide will expect to see you slapping on your skins for one more hotlap.
 You get the picture.
 You will hope to pound in 2000 m in a day and maybe a lot more if the stars align and you are in a strong keen group with the right conditions.

 HOW TO PREPARE

 It’s actually pretty easy to get fit for a week of ski touring with Sawback Alpine Adventures.
 Check out our Get Fit for Skiing Page for some tips and ideas.
-Be prepared to commit at least 2 hours per week to getting in shape.
-The more fit you are, the less prone you will be to getting injured, the more you’ll get out of your days with us, and the more energy you’ll have to enjoy the apres ski at the lodge.
+You need to commit to a minimum 2 hours of training per week for a few months before the trip to getting in shape.
+The more fit you are, the less prone you will be to getting injured, the more you’ll get out of your days with us, and the more energy you’ll have to enjoy the après ski at the lodge.